smknstd/modern-php-cheatsheet/README.md

 #### Outer scope

-The short closure doesn't require the "use" keyword to be able to access properties from the outer scope :
+The short closure doesn't require the `use` keyword to be able to access properties from the outer scope :

 ```php
 $bar = 10;